 Spiritual Journaling: It Is Well Worth It

-Most Christians do not exercise the practice of spiritual journaling.
-That certainly doesn’t mean that they aren’t growing in their faith and seeking God.
+Most Christians don’t exercise the practice of spiritual journaling.
+That doesn’t mean that they aren’t growing in their faith and seeking God.

 I hope you will consider it.
 It has proven to be so meaningful to many, many Christians.